Do Paper Coffee Filters remove Caffeine

 Benefits:

-1. Convenience: Coffee filters are commonly found in many households, making them easily accessible for brewing tea without requiring specialized equipment.
+1. Convenience: Coffee filters are commonly found in many households, making them easily accessible for brewing tea without requiring specialised equipment.

 2. Cost-effectiveness: Coffee filters are generally inexpensive and come in large quantities, providing a budget-friendly option for brewing tea, especially when compared to dedicated tea filters or infusers.